Międzyrzecz

+Founded in the 9th century, Międzyrzecz is a former royal city of Poland.
+It contains heritage in various styles, including Gothic, Baroque and Neoclassical, including a medieval Royal Castle, listed as a Historic Monument of Poland.
+During World War II, it was the site of German Nazi atrocities in which more than 10,000 people were killed.

 Geography

 The town's name refers to Mesopotamia ("between rivers", Międzyrzecze) and its location at the confluence of the Obra River and the Paklica tributary, in the west of the historic Greater Poland region.
 About halfway between the towns of Skwierzyna and Świebodzin, it is situated 48 km south of the regional capital Gorzów Wielkopolski and 68 km north of Zielona Góra.

 The municipal area is in a particularly green part of Poland.
 Extensive forests and numerous lakes can be found in the vicinity, including two Natura 2000 protected areas south of the town.

 Międzyrzecz is the seventh largest town in Lubusz Voivodeship.
 The number of inhabitants has slightly been on the decrease since the 1990s.

 History

+Early history

 The settlement on the road leading from Magdeburg to Gniezno was first mentioned as Mezerici by the medieval chronicler Thietmar of Merseburg in the course of the 1005 campaign of King Henry II of Germany into the Polish lands of Duke Bolesław I Chrobry.
 The Old Polish name Mezyriecze first appeared in the 1112/16 Gesta principum Polonorum by Gallus Anonymus.

 It remained a western outpost of the Duchy of Greater Poland, established by the 1138 Testament of Bolesław III Krzywousty, after the loss of Lubusz Land in the mid-13th century and was incorporated into the Poznań Voivodeship of the Polish Crown upon the coronation of King Władysław I the Elbow-high in 1320.
 Under the rule of his successor Casimir III the Great (1333–1370) German settlers began to migrate into the area in the course of the Ostsiedlung.
 Town privileges were confirmed by King Casimir IV Jagiellon in 1485.
-Międzyrzecz was a royal town of the Polish Crown and the seat of starosts (local royal administrators).
+Międzyrzecz was a royal town of the Polish Crown and the seat of starosts (local royal administrators), administratively located in the Poznań Voivodeship in the Greater Poland Province.
 In 1520 it was ravaged by the Germans.